 How E. coli bacteria can harm your kidneys

-An E. coli outbreak linked to romaine lettuce grown in Arizona has generated a lot of news headlines.
-According to the Centers for Disease Control and Prevention (CDC), 172 cases have been reported across 32 states, with 75 hospitalizations and one death.
-Of the 75 people hospitalized with E. coli, 20 developed kidney failure.
+An E. coli outbreak linked to romaine lettuce has generated a lot of news headlines.
+According to the Centers for Disease Control and Prevention (CDC), 32 people have been infected with the outbreak strain of Shiga toxin-producing E. coli.

 Every few years we hear about E. coli outbreaks, and are advised to stop using certain food products.
 But what is E. coli, where does it come from, and how can it cause kidney failure?